- This Website

-The annual sack delivery commences Thursday 2nd March 2017 and usually takes us between 6 – 8 weeks to complete delivering to all householders within the borough.
-If you are running low on orange recycling sacks or food waste bags you can in the mean time collect these free from the Town Hall, Libraries, and selected retailers (see below).
+The annual sack delivery is carried out in March and April and usually takes us between 6 – 8 weeks to complete delivering to all householders within the borough.
+If you are running low on orange recycling sacks or food waste bags you can in the mean time collect these free from the Council Reception, Libraries, and selected retailers (see below).

 The delivery will consist of the following:

 1 roll of orange sacks (52 sacks per roll)

 1 roll of food waste bags (25 bags per roll)

 Information flyer regarding Waste and Recycling and includes calendar.